danielbodnar/awesome-stars/README.md

 ## optimization

+- [svg/svgo](https://github.com/svg/svgo) - ⚙️ Node.js tool for optimizing SVG files
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [sn99/Optimizing-linux](https://github.com/sn99/Optimizing-linux) - A simple guide for optimizing linux 🐧 in detail
 - [Azure/CCOInsights](https://github.com/Azure/CCOInsights) - Welcome to the Continuous Cloud Optimization Power BI Dashboard GitHub Project.
 In this repository you will find all the guidance and files needed to deploy the Dashboard in your environment to take b

 ## oracle

+- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI.
+Use it to create your own Landing Zone.
 - [liquibase/liquibase](https://github.com/liquibase/liquibase) - Main Liquibase Source
 - [sergelogvinov/terraform-talos](https://github.com/sergelogvinov/terraform-talos) - Terraform examples to run Talos
 - [lord-alfred/ipranges](https://github.com/lord-alfred/ipranges) - 🔨 List all IP ranges from: Google (Cloud & GoogleBot), Bing (Bingbot), Amazon (AWS), Microsoft (Azure), Oracle (Cloud), GitHub, Facebook (Meta), OpenAI (GPTBot) and other with daily updates.